What is OWASP?

-A broken authentication vulnerability could allow an attacker to utilise manual or automatic methods to take over a user account, leading up to complete control of the underlying system.
+A broken authentication vulnerability could allow an attacker to utilise manual or automatic methods to take over a user account, leading to complete control of the underlying system.
 Broken authentication and session management flaws are often identified during web application penetration testing projects.
 These flaws relate to authentication mechanisms such as login mechanisms, keys, session tokens, or implementation flaws that may allow an attacker to compromise passwords by launching brute force attacks, take over user sessions, enumerate legitimate user information, and related implications.

 - Username enumeration based on changes observed in the application’s behaviour to identify valid usernames.

 - Brute-force attacks where an attacker uses a trial and error method to guess valid user credentials using wordlists of usernames and passwords.

 - Applications allowing password attacks such as credential stuffing where stolen credentials from another database are tested against your application user accounts

 - Allowing default, weak or trivial usernames and passwords

-- Flawed two-factor verification logic where the application fails to verify the same user during the second step of authentication mechanism
+- Flawed two-factor verification logic where the application fails to verify the same user during the second step of the authentication mechanism

 How to prevent broken authentication attacks?